 Your risk of TOS is raised if you have:

-- A first rib that is not typical
+- An extra rib or a first rib that is not typical

 - Motions that you repeat often